aspuru-guzik-group/selfies/README.md

 pip install selfies
 ```

-To check if the correct version of SELFIES is installed (latest version: ``1.0.0``), use the following pip command:
+To check if the correct version of SELFIES is installed (see [CHANGELOG](https://github.com/aspuru-guzik-group/selfies/blob/master/CHANGELOG.md) to verify latest version), use the following pip command:

 ```bash
 pip show selfies